taschetto/artificialIntelligence/searchAssignment/HyrulesMazePackage/readme.txt

  *  (state + number of moves + previous search node).
  **********************************************************************/

+The Node class constructor take 4 parameters:

+  * Node(Problem, State, Parent, Action)

+  Whereas:

+    * Problem
+        Reference to a Problem object.
+It contains several information and methods about the search problem.
+For the Node class, it contains the heuristic function evaluated to the node state (Node#H() method).

+    * State
+        This node state.

+    * Parent
+        A reference to the parent node (previous search node).

+    * Action
+        The action that was taken to get from the parent node state to this node state.

+Other relevant methods:

+  * G()
+      Recursive method to get the number of moves needed to get to this node.

+  * H()
+      Uses the Problem#HeuristicFunction() method to evaluate this node heuristic so it is not bounded to a specifig heuristic algorithm.

+  * F()
+      The node "priority".
+It is simple sum between G() and H().

+  * getParent() & getAction()
+      Used by the Problem class for constructing the solution.

 /**********************************************************************
  *  Explain briefly how you detected unsolvable problems.
  **********************************************************************/

 /**********************************************************************